 All the details are in my book, “Power Marketing: an Aussie Guide to Business Growth”.

 Many service businesses lack solid ‘sales funnel’ systems that continually attract leads and then warm them up.
 Finding the right Cloud software and building strong content online can help service specialists get to the next level, which ultimately means more time freedom.
-The book helps out with tips on useful, low-cost software and implementation advice.
+So, the book helps out with tips on useful, low-cost software and implementation advice.

 Most business owners want to leverage their time to grow their business long term.
 Well, you must employ simple, cloud-based technology.
 Then you can easily get savvy outsourcers to help implement it.
 Or, you can use simple social sharing and scheduling tools, combined with your blog postings, for free.